Removal of Breast Implants

 - Due to cancer associated with the breast prosthesis and capsule such as BIA-ALCL and BIA-SCC (see specific information)

 No patient who has breast prostheses is obliged to keep them.
-It is the patient’s body and they have the right to choose for themselves.
-This choice should be made after appropriate investigations of symptoms to exclude another cause, and made after collecting evidence based scientific information so the patient can make a decision about what is best for themselves and their preference.
+It’s your body and you have the right to choose for yourself.
+This choice should be made after appropriate investigations of symptoms to exclude another cause, and made after collecting evidence-based, scientific information so you can make a decision about what is best for you.

 When an inert (non-reactive) foreign body such as a silicone covered breast prosthesis is placed in the body, the body’s immune system is unable to remove it (like it might a bacteria).
 Thus, the body’s response is to enclose the prosthesis in a scar capsule that seals it off from the rest of the body.
 This scar capsule is produced by your body and is different to the silicone capsule (shell) of the prosthesis that has been inserted.